poweredbyniks/SQL-interview-questions/README.md

 Components of the Architecture in detail:

-1. Server Architecture: This runs as a Windows service.
+1.Server Architecture: This runs as a Windows service.
 The Msmdsrv.exe application is a server component.
 This application consists of security, XMLA listener, query processor and other components that perform the following tasks:

-2. Client Architecture: SSAS has a thin client Component Architecture.
+2.Client Architecture: SSAS has a thin client Component Architecture.
 All queries and calculations are resolved by the server only.
 So for each request a server to client connection is required.
 There are several providers with SSAS to support various programming languages.
 These providers communicate using SOAP packets.
 You can better understand this by the following diagram:

 ### What are the integration services in SQL Server?